Cyprus vs Bulgaria 2026: Which Is Better for Expat Entrepreneurs?

 Why Cyprus is Better for Entrepreneurs

-The practical question: is the ~9-10 percentage point tax difference worth relocating from Bulgaria to Cyprus?
-For businesses generating EUR 200,000+ annually, the EUR 19,000-20,000 annual saving makes Cyprus worthwhile.
+The practical question: is a ~9-10 percentage point tax difference worth relocating from Bulgaria to Cyprus?
+For businesses generating EUR 100,000+ annually, yes.
+For EUR 200,000+ of revenue, the annual saving exceeds EUR 19,000 and the case is compelling.
+For very small businesses (under EUR 50,000 revenue), the savings may not justify the relocation cost.

 Tax Calculation: EUR 100,000